sarathk73/SentinelEye-NetSecChallenger/TROUBLESHOOTING.md

   - Check to see there is ongoing traffic between the AP and its clients.
   - Try targeting a network with a stronger signal.

+### Issue: WPS Attacks Not Working
+**Symptom:**
+The WPS attack options don’t seem to be having any effect.

+**Solution:**
+  - Make sure the network BSSID supports WPS.
+  - Confirm that the WPS pin is correct.
+  - Not all routers are vulnerable to WPS attacks - the inability to perform such attacks may not be an issue with the software.